 Distrix: The Strategy Game

 Two players, Red and Blue, battle to control a 6x6 region called The Matrix.
 The number in each square of the matrix equals power, and Red and Blue are equally powerful.
 During the game, players use colored tokens to group the squares into 9 districts, one square at a time.
-A different token color is used for each district.
-As districts are formed, power is unevenly allocated.
-Red controls some districts; Blue controls others.
-Whoever controls more districts at the end of the game wins.
+As districts are formed, power becomes unevenly allocated.
+Red controls some districts, Blue controls others.
+The game ends when all squares belong to districts and there are no legal moves remaining.
+Whoever controls more districts is the winner.

 Two players, Red and Blue, battle to control a 6x6 region called The Matrix.
 The number in each square of the matrix equals power, and Red and Blue are equally powerful.
 During the game, players use colored tokens to group the squares into 9 districts, one square at a time.
-A different token color is used for each district.
-As districts are formed, power is unevenly allocated.
-Red controls some districts; Blue controls others.
-Whoever controls more districts at the end of the game wins.
+As districts are formed, power becomes unevenly allocated.
+Red controls some districts, Blue controls others.
+The game ends when all squares belong to districts and there are no legal moves remaining.
+Whoever controls more districts is the winner.

 Reviews